To schedule your COVID vaccine appointment or for more resources visituwhealth.org/covid

 Just as it’s important to identify your comfort zone, it’s also important to figure out when you’re stepping beyond it.
 Mirgain suggests thinking of a time you were uncomfortable, got hurt or were walking into a dangerous situation – what cues or signals did your body or mind give you?
 Maybe a queasiness in your gut, tightness in your shoulders, sweaty palms, racing thoughts or a rapid heartbeat?
 These are all signals that you’re about to cross over your own boundaries and leave your comfort zone.
 Sometimes that’s okay – like if you’re trying something new, but if your body is reacting strongly it may be with good reason.

-“You have the right to say yes or no, but it can be uncomfortable,” she acknowledges.
+“You have the right to say 'yes' or 'no,' but it can be uncomfortable,” she said.

 While you don’t want to ignore a request that has been made, there are strategies that can help.

 Take time to think about the request before you give your answer – and ask for more time if you don’t know how to respond

 Don’t make up unnecessary excuses because then it makes it seem like you can’t do it, rather than you’re choosing not to

 Stay committed to your refusal

 If you have always said “yes” in the past, it can be very difficult for those around you to accept your “no.” Because of that, Mirgain said, people might push harder at first if they think you may ultimately give in or they may even become defensive.

 “Some people may take your ‘no’ as a rejection, but it’s not personal.
 It’s a matter of staying true to your boundaries,” she said.
 “It’s common for women in particular to put others' needs first, but it’s a matter of doing what is right for you.”

 Asking for help